ppy/osu-wiki/wiki/History_of_osu!/Online_Rankings/osu!mania/en.md

 # osu!mania rankings history

-The following is a list of players who are recognised to have reached rank #1 in the [global ranking](https://osu.ppy.sh/rankings/mania/performance) of [osu!mania](/wiki/Game_mode/osu!mania).
+This page is meant for a list of players who are recognised to have reached rank #1 in the [global ranking](https://osu.ppy.sh/rankings/mania/performance) of [osu!mania](/wiki/Game_mode/osu!mania).